The South Shields Archaeological and Historical Society

 The Arbeia Society

-In the summer of 1991 it was suggested that a society should be established at South Shields Roman Fort to address the growing interest in the archaeological work that was taking place there, so on the 1st January 1992 the Arbeia Society was established, with Quinta absorbed into the society as its re-enactment wing.
+In the summer of 1991 it was suggested that a society should be established at the fort to address the growing interest in the archaeological work that was taking place there, so on the 1st January 1992 the Arbeia Society was established, with Quinta absorbed into the society as its re-enactment wing.

 Since its creation the society has held an annual conference which initially started at the University of Newcastle in the spring of 1992, but is now held annually in the autumn at the Customs House in South Shields.

-One of the most popular aspects of the Arbeia Society is its magazine which has been described as being a ‘lively, interesting publication that captures the spirit of the Arbeia Society.’
-But on a more serious and academic note the Arbeia Society is also responsible for producing the Arbeia Journal which to date has had 10 volumes published.
+One of the most popular aspects of the Arbeia Society was its magazine which has been described as being a ‘lively, interesting publication that captures the spirit of the Arbeia Society’, although due to the death of its editor it is now no longer produced.
+The Arbeia Society was also responsible for producing the Arbeia Journal, volumes 1 - 10, and now publishes the monograph series Arbeia Society Roman Archaeological Studies.

 During 1996 the Arbeia Society merged with the South Shields Archaeological and Historical Society.
 With the amalgamation of all three groups the Arbeia Society has strengthened over the years and has become essential in the role of promoting the heritage of South Shields.